Characteristics of A Good Timber

 It should be enough tough so that it can resist the shocks due to the vibrations.

 Durability is the most important quality of timber.
-Good durability property of timber ensures their capability of resisting against the action of fungi, chemical and mechanical agencies.
+Good durability property of timber ensures its capability of resisting the action of fungi, chemical and mechanical agencies.

 9. Fire Resistance

 A good timber should be well resistant to fire, and it needs enough heat to cause a flame.

 Good timber should be able to hold its original shape during seasoning.

 A good timber will always be heavyweight, and lightweight timber is never good.
 A heavy-weight timber indicates its good strength and sound quality.